koutyan/Symbol-Node-Updater/README.md

     https_portal_path: https-portal
     ```

 3： Execute the following command.
-You will be asked for a password, enter it.
-You will be asked for your password.
+You will be asked for your password, enter it.
+Pre-renewal preparations will be made.
 When "Setup done" is displayed, you are done.

 ```(text)
 $ chmod +x setup.sh
 $ ./setup.sh
 ```

-4： Finally, execute the following command, then you will be prompted for your user password and root password, enter them: Symbol node updating will be performed.
+4： Finally, execute the following command.
+You will be prompted for your password twice, enter it, and the Symbol node will be updated.
 Don't worry about the `WARNING` and other indications.

 ```(text)
 $ ansible-playbook playbook.yml -vvv